stuartkeith/webaudiosequencer/README.md

 Building/Compiling/Deployment
 -----------------------------

-`yarn install` or `npm install` to install the dependencies.
+`npm install` to install the dependencies.

-`gulp` to generate the sprites and CSS files, and start a webserver on port 8000.
+`npm start` to generate the sprite sheet, compile Sass, and start a local HTTP server.
+The application is available at http://localhost:8080/.

-`gulp build` to compile an optimized version (one JavaScript file) into the `build` directory.
+`npm run build` to generate a build.

 Credits